Middle Welsh

 Middle Welsh (Cymraeg Canol, Kymraec) is the label attached to the Welsh language of the 12th to 15th centuries, of which much more remains than for any earlier period.
 This form of Welsh developed directly from Old Welsh (Hen Gymraeg).

 Literature and history

-Middle Welsh is the language of nearly all surviving early manuscripts of the Mabinogion, although the tales themselves are certainly much older.
+Middle Welsh is the language of a rich body of literature.
+Nearly all surviving early manuscripts of the Mabinogion are written in it, although the tales themselves are certainly much older.
 It is also the language of most of the manuscripts of mediaeval Welsh law.
+There are many translations and adaptations of chivalric romances (e.g. of the Grail and Charlemagne cycles), mostly from French.
+There are also a number of historical works translated from Latin, including a translation of Geoffrey of Monmouth's Historia Regum Britanniae, and Brut y Tywysogyon, a chronicle of Welsh history from the late 7th to the 13th (later to the 14th) century.
+A large number of religious works, such as lives of saints and theological tracts, based on Latin originals are preserved.
+There are also geographical and didactic works, proverbs, medical tracts, genealogies, grammars for the instruction of bards and lists of triads.

+There is a sizable corpus of poetry in Middle Welsh.
+Some early poetry from a time preceding the Middle Welsh period is nevertheless preserved mostly in the linguistic form of that era: that includes Y Gododdin and the poems of Taliesin.
+From the Middle Welsh period itself, there are the works of the court poets (Gogynfeirdd) of 1100-1350, chiefly praise poems and commemorative poems, as well as a considerable number of religious ones.
+In the 14th century, a new style using primarily the cywydd metre developed, with its most notable representative being Dafydd ap Gwilym.
+The language of that period is sometimes described as early Modern Welsh, but poets writing until the early 15th century still used Middle Welsh forms and constructions.

 Middle Welsh is reasonably intelligible, albeit with some work, to a modern-day Welsh speaker.

 Phonology

 The phonology of Middle Welsh is quite similar to that of modern Welsh, with only a few differences.
 The letter u, which today represents //ɨ// in North Western Welsh dialects and //i// in South Welsh and North East Welsh dialects, represented the close central rounded vowel //ʉ// in Middle Welsh.
 The diphthong aw is found in unstressed final syllables in Middle Welsh, while in Modern Welsh it has become o (e.g. Middle Welsh marchawc = Modern Welsh marchog "horseman").
 Similarly, the Middle Welsh diphthongs ei and eu have become ai and au in final syllables, e. g.
 Middle Welsh seith = modern saith "seven", Middle Welsh heul = modern "sun".